Legh Davis: Career

-Community Activities
+Community activities

 In 2003, Davis joined the board of Artbank, a national art rental and collecting scheme designed to support Australian contemporary artists through acquisitions and the promotion of their work to the broader public.

 In 2008, Davis was appointed to the board of the Adelaide Festival Centre Foundation, a charitable organisation which aims to make the arts accessible to all South Australians.
 In 2014, Davis became Chair of the foundation, serving two three-year terms before stepping down in December 2020.
 During his tenure as Chair, Davis, alongside the Foundation's Philanthropy manager, Robyn Brown, contributed to raising $5.5 million toward the $66 million upgrade and renewal of Her Majesty's Theatre over six years.

+Death

+Davis died on 10 May 2026 at the age of 85.

 Awards

 In 2001, Davis was awarded a Centenary Medal "for long service to public life through the parliament and to charity".
+He was posthumously appointed a Member of the Order of Australia in the 2026 King's Birthday Honours in recognition of his "significant service to the arts, to philanthropy, and to the community of South Australia".